sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph-executor/k8s/README.md

   README.md is automatically generated from README.md.gotmpl
 -->

-# Sourcegraph Exexutor Helm Chart
+# Sourcegraph Executor Helm Chart

-This chart contains two deployments, Sourcegraph Executors and a private Docker Registry.
-It is a supplemental chart for the parent [sourcegraph/sourcegraph] Helm Chart if you wish to deploy executors
+This chart contains two deployments, Sourcegraph Kubernetes native Executors and a private Docker Registry.
+It is a supplemental chart for the parent [sourcegraph/sourcegraph] Helm Chart if you wish to deploy Kubernetes native executors.

 Use cases:

-- Deploy Sourcegraph Executors on Kubernetes
+- Deploy Sourcegraph Kubernetes native Executors on Kubernetes

 ## Requirements